 - Death and funeral benefits for surviving family members

-Other factors that may affect your workers’ comp award can include your work history, your educational background, and the type of work you were performing at the time of your injury.
+Work history, educational background, and the type of work you were performing at the time of injury may affect the outcome of your case as well.
 Whether or not you are able to earn the same income following your injury can also be significant.

-In some cases, the commission can determine that an injured worker is unable to return to work in any capacity following an accident, in which case you may be able to recover permanent disability benefits.
+In some cases, the commission can determine that an injured worker is unable to return to work in any capacity following an accident, in which case you may be able eligible for permanent disability benefits.